Balhae controversies: Burials

 Chinese scholars have argued that the use of single-chambered brick tombs shows Tang influence.
 These single-chamber brick tombs appear later in Balhae history and appear less frequently.
 It was probably not due to a lack of other material that brick was used as stone was widely used around the capital sites.
 In the early 1980s, Nishikawa Hiroshi argued that early Balhae tombs resembled the Balhae practice of joint burial and reburial.
 Earthen pit tombs have also been interpreted as Mohe practice by Japanese and Chinese scholarship.
-Yun Jae-Woon argues that vertical-slit pits were used by non-elites universally and that earth tombs were more common in early Balhae but many features found in Balhae tombs are influenced by Goguryeo such as above ground structures, roof tiles, and the use of stone.
-According to Han Ciu-cheol, Balhae's ruling class used stone lined tombs, stone chambers and stone coffins which had been used by Goguryeo's ruling class.
+Yun Jae-Woon argues that vertical-slit pits were used by non-elites universally and that earth tombs were more common in early Balhae, but many features found in Balhae tombs are influenced by Goguryeo, such as above ground structures, roof tiles, and the use of stone.
+According to Han Ciu-cheol, Balhae's ruling class used stone lined tombs, stone chambers, and stone coffins which had been used by Goguryeo's ruling class.

 Ceramics

 Balhae's ceramic vessels in China have been divided into three stylistic types: Mohe, Goguryeo, and Tang.
-Early Balhae vessels were mainly categorized as of the Mohe type and used as evidence Balhae was founded by Mohe.
+Early Balhae vessels were mainly categorized as of the Mohe type and used as evidence that Balhae was founded by Mohe.
 Chinese archaeologists argue that the geographic distribution of Balhae's ceramics match that of the "wide-mouthed, deep-bellied jars of coarse black-brown material" from proceeding centuries in the same area.
 Chinese archaeologists refer to the previous culture as "Tongren Culture" while texts refer to the inhabitants of the area as "Mohe" and "Wuji" (K. Mulgil, J. Mukkitsu).
-Later Balhae pottery show technical improvement and the introduction of three-color glazes.
+Later, Balhae pottery show technical improvement and the introduction of three-color glazes.

 Wei Cuncheng argues that "deep-bellied cylindrical jars and bowls" were prevalent from before the 8th century until the 10th or 11th centuries, especially in small burials and outside the capitals.
 He argues that these are indicative of the Sumo Mohe tribe and demonstrate that the majority of Balhae's population, particularly during its founding, was culturally, and ethnically Mohe.
 Yun Jae-Woon argues that similar jars have been found at Goguryeo sites but it is unclear if these are of the same type and could date later than the jars Wei refers to.
 Yun also argues that the jars do not indicate ethnic difference and "should be seen as reflecting social and cultural differences between elites and non-elites and between the center and the provinces."